How It Works#

 risk_neutral | Lowest-regret course of action given both views |

-The portfolio manager emits a structured output that the engine parses to extract the decision and confidence level.
-The parser is tolerant — if the formatting drifts, it falls back to HOLD / 0.5.
+The portfolio manager emits a structured output that the engine parses to extract the committee assessment fields.
+The parser is tolerant.
+If formatting drifts, it falls back to a neutral stance, 0.5 conviction, 50/50 thesis strengths, and moderate risk.

 How the decision is produced#